StephanPitois/StephanPitois/README.md

 Hi, I’m Stephan, a software engineer focused on frontend and full-stack development.

-All of my work so far has been closed-source under company accounts, so I’m now building a public portfolio here.
+Most of my work so far has been closed-source under company accounts, so I’m now building a public portfolio here.

 It may be a bit empty for now, but please check again soon.